Escape Rooms Proven To be One Of The Best Team Building Activity

-In the recent years, Escape Room games quickly became a widespread phenomenon; more and more escape room games have popped up with various themes.
+In the recent years, Escape Room games quickly became a widespread team building activity; more and more escape room games have popped up with various themes.
 With the still increasing popularity of escape room games, people are beginning to ask: why are they so popular?
 Why is it that we like to look for situations to escape from?
 Why do we love being trapped in a room?

 Human beings are naturally inquisitive creatures, we love to explore and to solve puzzles to complete tasks.
 This can be applied to escape room games.
 Here are some of the psychological reasons behind why we love escape rooms: